 College students have some options on how to go about investing.
 If you're a student that has a job (and earned income), then you can open a Roth IRA, which probably would make the most sense for a student worker.
 With a Roth IRA, you can't touch the money until you retire, but it does grow tax free, and when you want to use the money, you don't pay any more taxes.

 However, if you're a college student who doesn't work, you have more limited options for getting started investing.
-For the most part, you'll need to open just a standard brokerage account, but you should use a cheap investing site like Scottrade, which I recommend and use myself.
+For the most part, you'll need to open just a standard brokerage account or retirement account..
 Just because you're not investing in a retirement account doesn't mean that you should open an account just anywhere.

 2 Things To Try, 1 Thing To Avoid